-COVID-Related Note: Because students who test positive for COVID-19 are required to self-isolate please be flexible in accepting documentation, in order to encourage students who are ill or infectious to stay home.
-Students who are self-isolating or in quarantine, but who are not experiencing significant symptoms, may be expected to keep up with course activities as long as the necessary material is available to them and the work can be done in a remote setting.
+Communicable Diseases Note: Because students who test positive for COVID-19 and other communicable diseases such as the flu may be required to self-isolate, please be flexible in accepting documentation, in order to encourage students who are ill or infectious to stay home.
+Students who are self-isolating but who are not experiencing significant symptoms may be expected to keep up with course activities as long as the necessary material is available to them and the work can be done in a remote setting.